Sign In

 into cells of 5 people with 5 ideas from others

-each cell talks and picks a winner
+each cell talks and picks the strongest

 1